 A render target is a buffer where the video card draws pixels for a scene that is being rendered in the background.
 It is used in different effects, such as applying postprocessing to a rendered image before displaying it on the screen.

 options - (optional object that holds texture parameters for an auto-generated target texture and depthBuffer/stencilBuffer booleans.
 For an explanation of the texture parameters see Texture.
 The following are valid options:

 depthBuffer - default is true.
 Set this to false if you don't need it.

-stencilBuffer - default is true.
-Set this to false if you don't need it.
+stencilBuffer - default is false.
+Set this to true if you need it.

 Creates a new WebGLRenderTarget

 A rectangular area inside the render target's viewport.
 Fragments that are outside the area will be discarded.

 Indicates whether the scissor test is active or not.

 The viewport of this render target.

 This texture instance holds the rendered pixels.
 Use it as input for further processing.